NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 So when we say "AI is probabilistic," what we really mean is: *AI deterministically computes probability distributions, and we may or may not sample from them stochastically.*

-<small>Shamless self-plug: If you want to read more about determinism, [go here](https://nulldev.org/blog/posts/devs-and-determinism).</small>
+<small>Shamless self-plug: If you want to read more about determinism in a philosophical way, [go here](https://nulldev.org/blog/posts/devs-and-determinism).</small>

 ## Conclusion